phuctm97/n8n-nodes-pdfvector/pdf-vector-workflow-templates.md

 **Name:** Comprehensive Legal Research Assistant

 **Description:**

+## Overview

 Legal professionals spend countless hours manually checking citations and building citation indexes for briefs, memoranda, and legal opinions.
 This workflow automates the extraction, validation, and analysis of legal citations from any legal document, including scanned court documents, photographed case files, and image-based legal materials (PDFs, JPGs, PNGs).

+## What You Can Do

+- Extract legal citations automatically from various document formats
+- Validate citations against Bluebook and other citation standards
+- Verify that case law is still good law (automated Shepardizing)
+- Build comprehensive citation indexes for legal documents
+- Process scanned and photographed legal documents with OCR

+## Who It's For

-**Target Audience:** Attorneys, paralegals, legal researchers, judicial clerks, law students, and legal writing professionals who need to extract, validate, and manage legal citations efficiently across multiple jurisdictions.
+Attorneys, paralegals, legal researchers, judicial clerks, law students, and legal writing professionals who need to extract, validate, and manage legal citations efficiently across multiple jurisdictions.

+## The Problem It Solves

-**Problem Solved:** Manual citation checking is extremely time-consuming and error-prone.
+Manual citation checking is extremely time-consuming and error-prone.
 Legal professionals struggle to ensure citation accuracy, verify case law is still good law, and build comprehensive citation indexes.
 This template automates the entire citation management process while ensuring compliance with citation standards like Bluebook format.

 **Setup Instructions:**
 1. Configure Google Drive credentials for secure legal document access